chrisdoyle/gradle-fury/README.md

 -------

 An alternative Gradle helper to publish multi-flavored Android artifacts to local and remote Maven repositories with pretty POM files using simple property configuration.
+It also provides a wide variety of things that Maven provides out of the box, in gradle, such as encrypted credentials and the maven site plugin.

 Why use Gradle-Fury
 -------------------